VagabondAzulien/VagabondAzulien.github.io/_drafts/halvar.md

 as Baldur, and after a moment recognized the second as Tad.

 “Leaving so soon?
 Surely you’ve tales of your daring rescue last night?”
 Baldur said, stifling a yawn.
-“We heard you were to leave.
+“Where are you off to so early?
 It looks like you ride to war!”
 He chuckled.

 “You saved this village last night.
 That caravan had food and medicine.”
 Tad chimed in.

 “We saved the village, Tad.
 You, me and Ivar.
 We did.”
-Halvar replied, his voice lacking in it’s usual bravado.
+Halvar replied, his voice lacking in its usual bravado.

 “Well, seems your adventures were a bit humbling.
 I admit, I fear what an actual adventure will make you!”
 Baldur laughed.
-“Every great warrior needs a shield, Halvar, and despite my jabs, I always remember the shield you told me of, the shield that saved you that night many years ago.”
+His expression then grew sober.
+“Every great warrior needs a shield, Halvar.
+I know how much this means to you.
+I restored it as best I could."

 From his side, Baldur lifted a round shield.
 It was expertly crafted, and perfectly balanced.
 Upon its face, a rune was burned into the wood, and gelded in silver.

 “Take this too, it’s from my family.”
 Tad held forth a horn, carved of bone with a steel mouthpiece.
 “Consider them a reminder: your legend started here.
 Now go, your father will have our beards if we’re seen with you.”

 With a nod, Halvar rode from the village.
 He knew not to where he went, but he knew his destiny would not let him stray far.